caruccio/bad/README.md

 # Dependencies

-From a user POV, this tool depends on:
+From the user POV, this tool depends on:

 - Docker